Everything you need to know about your directors salary for 2025/2026.

 Recommended Director’s Fee of £12,570 (£1047.50 a month)

-• If both directors take £12,570, then they have the additional benefit where the Employment Allowance reduces the Employer’s National Insurance cost to nil (up to £5,000).
+- If both directors take £12,570, then they have the additional benefit where the Employment Allowance reduces the Employer’s National Insurance cost to nil (the Employment Allowance covers Employer’s National Insurance up to £10,500).

-Taking a slightly lower salary as a sole director can mean there’s more money left for dividends at the end of the year.
+Taking a lower salary as a sole director can mean there’s more money left for dividends at the end of the year, however, paying this amount is less tax efficient than taking a salary of £12,570 ( £1047.50 a month).

-• It’s above the Lower Earnings Limit, so you will still earn National Insurance credits, which contribute to your state pension.
+- It’s set at the Lower Earnings Limit, so you will still earn National Insurance credits, which contribute to your state pension.

 What if I have another source of income?